Versión en español aquí.

 In 2008, Brandy Barnes founded DiabetesSisters, creating a much-needed space for women with diabetes to learn from one another and share their stories without fear of judgment and isolation.
 Since then, the organization has reached women nationally and internationally online and in-person, sharing valuable information from experts in the field, hosting conferences and leadership institutes, creating programs for underserved communities, and hosting one-of-a-kind peer support Meetups.
-We recently had the opportunity to sit down with Brandy, who is currently the Senior Program Manager, Diversity, Equity & Inclusion at Insulet Corporation, and she shared her experiences on the long-awaited Omnipod® 5 Automated Insulin Delivery System.
+We recently had the opportunity to sit down with Brandy, Government National Account Manager at Insulet Corporation, and she shared her experiences on the long-awaited Omnipod® 5 Automated Insulin Delivery System.

 Brandy, it’s great to have you back with us as you continue to share your diabetes story.
 We are excited to hear about your experiences with Omnipod® after using various insulin pumps over the years.